NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Meaning change in the Norwegian language of the 20th century

 Of the 37 words in (`clean') Subset 2, 8 words showed binary semantic change, while 9 more showed graded change above zero.
 The remaining 23 words showed no change.
 The nine words with binary change were \norex{stryk} \eng{rapids, fail}, \norex{kanal} \eng{channel}, \norex{kode} \eng{code}, \norex{oppvarming} \eng{heating}, \norex{innstilling} \eng{setting}, \norex{tavle} \eng{(black)board}, \norex{fane} \eng{banner}, \norex{strøm} \eng{current, electricity}.
 As with subset 1, we will look at four interesting words from this subset, including the `questionable' word \norex{mus} \eng{mouse}.

 \paragraph{Stryk} was perhaps somewhat surprising.
 The only word with a perfect graded change score of 1, its score comes from the disappearance of the frequent sense \eng{rapids}, and the introduction of the \eng{fail} sense.
-The annotators note that the \eng{rapids} sense is still possible, but it seems like the \eng{fail} sense is new.
+The annotators note that the \eng{rapids} sense still exists, but the \eng{fail} sense is new.
 The national library N-gram service (NB N-gram) shows that indeed, the relative frequency of the word \norex{strykkarakter} \eng{fail grade}, chosen for its unambiguity while being etymologically related to \norex{stryk}, went drastically up towards the end of the 1990's, keeping a higher frequency after its peak.

 \paragraph{Kanal} This word showed a high degree of change.
 In the earlier time period, it had 5 senses, where one roughly meaning \eng{TV and radio channel} became much more frequent in the later time period, while one new sense, seemingly something like \eng{communication channel}, appeared.
 All other senses disappeared from the word usage graph.
 Although it is unlikely that the other senses, such as \eng{river channel} and \eng{electric channel} have indeed disappeared from language in general, the increase in frequency for the \eng{TV and radio channel} sense unsurprisingly fits recent trends well.